prasadshingne/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-In cell xx and cell xx1 shows the code for processing multiple frames at ta time.
-The code is the same as that for processing a single frame except for storing detections from previous 10 frames.
+In cell 34 and cell 35 shows the code for processing multiple frames at a time.
+The code is the same as that for processing a single frame except for storing detections from previous 15 frames.
 These detections are combined and added to the heatmap and a threshold of yy seemed to produce the best result.

 ---